willvieira/ms_STM-managed/manuscript/manuscript.md

 Each step in the model is equal to 5 years according to the initial parameterization of the model [@Vissault2020].
 We characterized the transient dynamics over a gradient of mean annual temperature ranging from -2.61 to 5.07 $^{\circ}$C.
 Note that this approach quantifies the model's local stability for a specific location defined by climatic conditions.
-As a result, no spatial dynamics like dispersion are considered, and the transient metrics are calculated separately for each location along the MAT gradient.
+As a result, no spatially explicit dynamics like dispersal are considered, and the transient metrics are calculated separately for each location along the MAT gradient.
 This gradient corresponds to the current temperature range along with the temperate-to-boreal forest ecotone, and it is the reason we describe this gradient through this manuscript as "initial mean annual temperature".
 This gradient can be visualized by drawing a straight line from Montreal to Chibougamau, in Canada.
 While we simulated temperature changes, TAP was kept constant to the mean value extracted from the database (998.7 mm) because TAP has a relatively small effect on model outputs compared to MAT [@Vissault2020].
 Temperature increased by 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years) for a total increase of 1.8 $^{\circ}$C following the Representative Concentration Pathway (RCP) scenario of 4.5, and then remained constant until the model reached the steady state.
 As we used a linear increase of temperature to represent the boreal-temperate ecotone (ranging from -2.61 to 5.07 $^{\circ}$C) instead of a real landscape, the RCP scenarios are based on the mean global projections [@IPCC2013].
-We further tested the RCP8.5 scenario and observed that the increase in the disturbance intensity with warmer temperatures only shifted the reponse to higher values, but did not change the overall interpretation compared to RC4.5.
+We further tested the RCP8.5 scenario and observed that the increase in the disturbance intensity with warmer temperatures only shifted the reponse to higher values, but did not change the overall interpretation compared to RC4.5 (results not shown).

 We characterized the transient phase after temperature increases using five different metrics from @Boulangeat2018.
 The first two metrics are the asymptotic and initial resilience as measures of local stability derived from the Jacobian Matrix $J$ at the new equilibrium [@Arnoldi2016].